cal : Calendar¶

 The type of a calendar entry.

-See Calendar entry types below.
+See Calendar entry types.

 A calendar entry for which other people (external partners or colleagues) are involved and should be informed about schedule changes.